shiuintw/Digital-Circuit-Lab-Pikachu-Volleyball/README.md

 ### Rules

 * The ball is always served at the middle above the net.
-* Every time the ball touches the ground, it stall for a while and return to the serving point and update the score.
+* Every time the ball touches the ground, it stalls for a while, returns to the serving point and the scoreboard is updated.
-* The one gets 9 pts first is the winner.
+* The one getting 9 pts first is the winner.
 * When Switch3 is down, the game start.
 Pull up and down again to restart the game when game set.

 ### How to play